mkotormus/G3_OrchestraConductorDemo/README.md

 6. Open "new" project clean, build and compile it.
 7. Run it if the board was previously programmed or program it now before running.

-Notes on gesture recognition.
+N##otes on gesture recognition.
 	1. Use bright white LED as a marker.
 	2. Do not place bright white objects or lights in the field of view of the camera as they cause a lot of noize and distortion due to averaging being used.

-Directory structure:
+##Directory structure:

 	/src/

 		IP/

 			song_ip_1.0/

 				This directory contains the song-ip custom core used to generate the doundtrack for which we will be changing the tempo.

 			ov7670_marker_tracker_ip/

 				This is the custom

 		ov7670_marker_tracker_use/
 			This directory contains the entire project created in Vivado 2014.1

 	/doc/

 		Contains project report and presentation files.

-Authors:
+##Authors:

 Parul Seth
 Hardik Patel
 Marian Kotormus